EricaXia/myblog/content/post/hadoopintro.md

 ### 2. MapReduce Programming Paradigm

-As a programming framework, MapReduce was designed for big data processing on distributed systems.
+In summary, MapReduce was designed to enable large-scale data processing on distributed systems of commodity hardware clusters.
+MapReduce performs a *map* phase, which splits a data set into pieces to create another data set, and a *reduce* phase which aggregates or combines those pieces back together.

-The process of MapReduce can be summarized in the following steps:
+Steps:

 1. Takes input data as a set of key-value pairs.
 2. Splits the data.
 For instance, this can be splitting a table into its individual rows.
 3. Map Phase: Maps any function on each element that doesn't require any other elements.
 4. Shuffle and Sort Phase: Shuffling transfers the mappers' output to the reducers.
 Sorting merges and sorts the mappers' outputs.
 Shuffle and sort occurs simultaneously.
-For instance, sort all rows by the numerical count of a specific element.
+For instance, sort all rows by the numerical count of a specific element, like [word count](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0).
 5. Reduce Phase: Aggregates the elements.
 6. Outputs result.